asyks/ts-hello/README.md

 # hydrant

-A typescript react redux hello world for use as a github template.
+A typescript hello world for use as a github template.

 ### Building for local testing